Mobvoi TicWatch Pro 3 Review

 Our Analysis and Test Results

-This watch runs on Wear OS by Google and is one of our all-time favorite products that run on this operating system.
-This means that it has the Google Assistant built right in and offers an enormous number of options when it comes to customizing the watch face.
+This watch runs on Wear OS by Google and is one of our favored products that run on this operating system.
+This means that it has the Google Assistant built right in and offers an enormous number of options for customizing the watch face.

 Ease of Use